SMwika/scheduler/README.md

 Parent-Teacher Conference Scheduler
 ===================================

-Scheduling solution for SharePoint Parent-Teacher Conferences.
-This application consists of two sets of requirements.
-Those for parents and those for teachers.
+This is a scheduling solution for Parent-Teacher Conferences.
+This application consists of two sets of requirements, those for parents and those for teachers.
+The app itself is meant to function inside of SharePoint, but the data connection points have been decoupled enough that it shouldn't matter what system is being used.
+However, the data must be retrieved in certain formats, or must be converted once in the app to be usable by the app.

 Parent Requirements
 -------------------